TIDES-transit/TIDES/.github/ISSUE_TEMPLATE/spec_feature.md

 ---
-name: Feature request
+name: Data specification feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the data specification
 title: ''
-labels: ''
+labels: ['spec', 'feature']
 assignees: ''

 ---